 Shell deposits scattered along the coasts of the world testify to the selective use of molluscs by humans for at least 150,000 years.
 Molluscs are still a source of nutrient-rich food, raw material for tool-making and home building, and an object of worship carrying beliefs and symbolic values for many coastal and island societies.
 Some species are now cultivated on a large scale for food, or are collected for the tourist industry or for private malacological collections.
 Molluscs are also important indicators for environmental health, but can also be deadly when they accumulate various pathogens and pollutants.

 Interactions between humans and molluscs offer multiple areas of study and disciplinary approaches.
 Today, theoretical and methodological approaches for the study of human-mollusc interactions include archaeology, anthropology, fisheries, ecology and biology.
-However, the nature of the relationship between humans and molluscs is increasingly becoming more challenging due to globalization, climate change, development of coasts and calls for further interdisciplinary coordination.
+However, the nature of the relationship between humans and molluscs is increasingly becoming more challenging due to globalization, climate change and the development of coasts, and it calls for further interdisciplinary coordination.

 Objectives and expectations